abuxton/presentations/cote/intro/problem.md

 <!SLIDE>

-#So what lead to this?
+#So what is the issue?

-Reality, understanding and finally requirments!
+Who said there was an issue?
+Who said it was even a problem!
+Just make a decision and move on.